saeedashrafy/learn/README.md

 ## Composition
 #### In the composition phase, the Compose runtime executes composable functions and outputs a tree structure that represents your UI.
 This UI tree consists of layout nodes that contain all the information needed for the next phases

+## Layout
+#### Then, during the layout phase, each element in the tree measures its children, if any, and places them in the available 2D space:

 ![](https://miro.medium.com/v2/resize:fit:720/format:webp/1*3Xef-gRgeUi8WETr0fJSgQ.gif)